 A spindle is a straight rod, typically wooden, that is designed to twist, or spin, fiber into yarn.
 Some spindles are weighted at the top, middle or bottom of the rod by a whorl.
 Whorls are typically round and come in a variety of configurations and materials.
 On spindles with a whorl, there is usually a hook and/or notch to help guide the yarn.
 Some spindle designs, such as French and Russian, add weight by shaping the rod with added thickness and do not have a whorl.
+We have a wide selection of spinning spindles for you to choose from.
+Buy spindles for sale today!

 Top Whorl – These spindles are configured with the whorl at the top.
 Ideal for learning to spin with the "park and draft" method, these spindles can spin any yarn.